Jim Salicrup

 Jim Salicrup (/ˈsælɪkrʌp/; born May 29, 1957) is an American comic book editor, known for his tenures at Marvel Comics and Topps Comics.
 At Marvel, where he worked for twenty years, he edited books such as The Uncanny X-Men, Fantastic Four, Avengers and various Spider-Man titles.
 At Topps, he edited books such as Bram Stoker's Dracula, X-Files and Zorro.

-He later worked at Stan Lee Media, before becoming editor-in-chief at Papercutz, which publishes Nancy Drew, The Hardy Boys.
+He later worked at Stan Lee Media, before becoming editor-in-chief at Papercutz, which publishes Nancy Drew and The Hardy Boys.
 He is also a trustee at the Museum of Comic and Cartoon Art.